vykuang/toronto-service-calls-2023/docs/potholes.md

     - add `on_bad_lines='skip'` in `pd.read_csv`
 - FileNotFound: Zip in lower case, but csv in upper case
     - more robust method to look for csv - glob `*.csv` instead
+- `IndexError: string index out of range` when instantiating bucket: env var not passed, or not set correctly
+    - add validation check for bucket and dataset name
+    - must `export TF_VAR_...=` prior to running script

 ## Terraform